 There is no better way to experience a destination than to “live” there and to share a lifestyle, instead of being simple visitors.
 However, there are many aspects of living here which our guests are often unprepared to face.
 Here is a list of the most common aspects to be aware of when renting a holiday home in Tuscany and, in most cases, Italy in general.

-Tuscany is a region rich in game (wild boar, roe deer, hares, pheasants, foxes etc.) and hunting is widespread.
+Tuscany is a region rich in wildlife (wild boars, roe deers, hares, pheasants, foxes etc.) and hunting is widespread.
 The hunting season lasts about 4 months, generally from the end of September to the end of January: during this period hunting is allowed for 5 days a week, with the exception of Tuesday and Friday; therefore, hiking in the countryside and in the woods is recommended only during these "safe" days.

 Don't be surprised if you happen to see little miniature scorpions, outside and sometimes inside home: they are fairly common in Italy and no more dangerous than a bee.

 Italian wildlife also includes snakes and most of them are harmless.
 Italy’s only dangerous snake is the viper, but it is very unlikely to be bitten if you take some easy precautions: wear hiking shoes or boots, socks and long trousers when walking through undergrowth or tall grass, and don’t put your hands into holes and crevices.

 As it happens in most of the Italian rural areas, here at Il Colombaio the Internet connection may be slower than expected and, especially in the event of thunderstorms, temporary interruptions may occur.